 In the case of antibiotic therapy against spirochetes, such as Treponema pallidum or Leptospira interrogans, there is the risk of a Jarisch-Herxheimer reaction during the decomposition of a large number of bacteria.
 In this reaction, sudden fever, headache, and limb pain as well as worsening of the underlying disease pathology is caused by the release of endotoxins.
 Therapy consists of the inhibition of the host’s immune system through the use of cortisone.

 - Discovered in 1929 by Fleming

-- Fused with a substituted thiazolidine ring:
+- Fused with a substituted thiazolidine ring

 With respect to the penicillin-sensitive pathogens, penicillin G has the highest effectiveness, compared with other beta-lactam antibiotics.
-Indications for the use of benzylpenicillin are mainly infections with α-β-hemolytic streptococci, listeria, and bacilli.
+Indications for the use of benzylpenicillin are mainly infections with hemolytic streptococci, listeria, and bacilli.

-Flucloxacillin and oxacillin
+Flucloxacillin and Oxacillin

 Flucloxacillin is just indicated for the treatment of diseases caused by β-lactamase-forming staphylococci (for example, S. aureus and S. epidermidis).
-It is often used when skin and mucous membranes are infected.
+It is often used for infections of the skin and mucous membranes.

 Overview of β-lactam-antibiotics